 The Board controls the overall risk of the Company.
-Calculus Capital Limited will ensure the Company has exposure to a diversified range of qualifying investments from different sectors.

-Since November 2015, the types of non-qualifying investment include:
+Calculus Capital Limited will ensure the Company has exposure to a diversified range of Qualifying Investments from different sectors.
+Since November 2015, the types of nonqualifying investment include:

-- Bonds issued by the UK Government; and - Fixed income securities issued by major companies and institutions, liquidity funds and fixed deposits with counterparty credit rating of not less than A minus (Standard & Poor's rate)/A3 (Moody's rated).
+- Bonds issued by the UK Government; and - Fixed income securities issued by major companies and institutions, liquidity funds and fixed deposits with counterparty credit rating of not less than A minus (Standard & Poor's rated)/A3 (Moody's rated).